centrahq/api-documentation/source/guides/plugins/stripe-checkout.md

 5. The website renders the HTML.
 6. The HTML-snippet will trigger a redirect to Stripe's own checkout page.
 7. This page will support 3D-secure enabled cards, Apple Pay and all supported credit cards enabled in your Stripe account.
+8. Stripe will send a webhook to Centra confirming that the checkout was completed.
+Centra will handle this webhook and finalize the order if the webhook is saying so and that the signing secret is correct (the way we confirm that the webhook was sent by Stripe).
-8. The customer will after finalizing be redirected back to the `paymentReturnPage` provided in the `POST /payment`-call.
+9. The customer will after finalizing be redirected back to the `paymentReturnPage` provided in the `POST /payment`-call.
-9. The `paymentReturnPage` will then make a call to `POST /payment-result`.
+10. The `paymentReturnPage` will then make a call to `POST /payment-result`.
-10. Centra will respond with either a success or a payment failed.
+11. Centra will respond with either a success or a payment failed.

 ### Implementation